MCoinProject/ins/README.md

 # Insight API

-A Litecoin blockchain REST and web socket API service for [Litecore Node](https://github.com/litecoin-project/litecore-node).
+A Mcoin blockchain REST and web socket API service for [Mcore Node](https://github.com/mcoinproject/mcore-node).

 This is a backend-only service.
 If you're looking for the web frontend application, take a look at https://github.com/litecoin-project/insight-lite-ui.